WikibaseSolutions/WSStats/README.md

 ***NOTE**: If you have set $wgWSStats['count_all']=true; then $wgWSStats['skip_user_groups'] is ignored.*
 ''

 Skip page with certain text in their referer url.
 Default action=edit and veaction=edit are ignored.
-This configuration option is case sensitive.
+This configuration option is case sensitive:
 ````
 $wgWSStats = array();
 $wgWSStats['ignore_in_url'][] = 'Template:Test';